 Make sure your price includes all state taxes and fees.

-Ensure you be aware of the cancellation policy before reserving.
-Many rental contracts include an option for trip insurance.
-Trip insurance shields the renter against emergencies and weather events, It gives relief should catastrophe strike.
+Be sure to are familiar with the cancellation policy before reserving.
+You'll probably be offered trip insurance.
+Trip insurance safeguards the renter against emergencies and weather events, It provides reassurance should disaster strike.

-Make sure you get the property manager's contact telephone number and entry/exit procedures for your vacation property.
-We suggest keeping the contact's details in your cell phone and wallet.
+Be sure you get the property manager's contact telephone number and entry/exit procedures for your rental.
+We recommend saving the contact's information in your smart phone and wallet.

 During your Stay

-- Please remember to respect your nearby neighbors.
-Permanent residents probably live within earshot.
-Respecting late-night quiet hours and parking rules can make a stay considerably more relaxing.
+- Remember to respect your neighbors.
+Often, surrounding properties are lived in by permanent locals.
+Respecting late-night quiet hours and vehicle parking regulations can make a stay a lot more enjoyable.

 - Enjoy your stay!
-Remember to protect the property owner (and your things!) by keeping the rental locked up while you are away, just like you would at home.
+Make sure to protect the owner (and your things!) by keeping the rental home locked up when you are away, exactly like you would at home.

-Hold a meeting with your family.
-Did they enjoy their stay?
-Hopefully this guide steered you to a terrific home away from home.
-If the rental property was not quite right, and you'll better know how to refine your search next time.
+Hold a vacation recap meeting with your travel companions.
+Did they enjoy their vacation?
+Hopefully everything turned out to be wonderful and you are excited to re-book the property for next season.
+Maybe the rental was not ideal, and you'll better recognize how to perfect your search for the next trip.